GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 You can always find happiness at work on Friday.

 ### Our Tech Stack